felixlu/awesome-stars/topics.md

 - [AmazingApps/Amazing-Windows-Apps](https://github.com/AmazingApps/Amazing-Windows-Apps) - 📗Introduce you amazing Windows apps🕶READ ONLINE 👉
 - [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.
 - [kirang89/pycrumbs](https://github.com/kirang89/pycrumbs) - Bits and bytes of Python from the Internet

+## azure

+- [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.

 ## babel